Resources

 Tip #10: Optimise your frequency of delivery

-While browser push notifications are highly engaging, it is also important to realise that if sent too frequently, they can be extremely annoying, and can lead to an instant opt-out or unsubscribe.
+While browser push notifications are highly engaging, it is also important to realize that if sent too frequently, they become annoying and can lead to an instant opt-out or unsubscribe.

 While running multiple campaigns, you need to place a cap on the frequency at which your browser push notifications are delivered.
 This is to ensure that your users don’t get overwhelmed and completely put off by your marketing communication.